 The importance of (even) conflictual communication

 Dave and Abigail’s story illustrates the perils of suppressed conflict in marriage.
 While it may seem noble or polite to keep grievances hidden, doing so can create a pressure-cooker situation where resentments fester and grow over time.
-When these suppressed emotions finally do come out, they can be overwhelming and destructive to the relationship.
+When these suppressed emotions finally emerge, they can be overwhelming and destructive to the relationship.

-Gottman’s research suggests that couples who are able to function well with minimal conflict are those where both partners share an aversion to conflict and work together to avoid disagreements and let go of grievances.
+Gottman’s research suggests that couples who function well with minimal conflict are those in which both partners share an aversion to conflict and work together to avoid disagreements and let go of grievances.
 However, when there is a mismatch, with one partner consistently suppressing their feelings while the other is more open, it can lead to an imbalance and long-term dissatisfaction.

 Summary

-Dave and Abigail’s story serves as a cautionary tale about the dangers of emotional withholding in marriage.
+Dave and Abigail’s story is a cautionary tale about the dangers of emotional withholding in marriage.
 By suppressing his true feelings for so long, Dave inadvertently caused more damage than if he had addressed issues as they arose.
-As Gottman’s research shows, a willingness to engage in constructive conflict can actually lead to greater understanding and satisfaction over time.
-Couples who learn to communicate openly and respectfully, even when discussing difficult topics, are more likely to build a strong, resilient marriage that can weather the inevitable challenges of life together.
+Gottman’s research shows that a willingness to engage in constructive conflict can lead to greater understanding and satisfaction over time.
+Couples who learn to communicate openly and respectfully, even when discussing difficult topics, are more likely to build a strong, resilient marriage that can weather life’s inevitable challenges together.

 *Names and identifying information have been changed.